 - plan the necessary steps

 Workshops should be held in a collaborative environment that facilitates open discussion and idea generation.
 Whether in person or virtual, workshops are a great way to capture the best thinking of your group and get everyone on board.
 A roadmap planning workshop will enable you to build a strategy that works for your business before you begin.

 Workshops are absolutely crucial at the start of the process, and it's good practice to continue to hold them frequently throughout.
 This encourages your stakeholders to remain dedicated to the product vision and ensures that your roadmap is never out of date.
 This is often overlooked, as most managers don’t consider product roadmapping an ongoing process.

 3. Prioritize activities

 From the workshop, you should have a good list of activities that need to be carried out to achieve your product vision – but in what order?
 Prioritization is essential in successfully implementing your product strategy.

 Once you’ve finished prioritizing tasks, you should be left with a functional product roadmap.
 But don’t stop there.
-Although your roadmap may seem clear to you, you need to be sure it is clear to stakeholders and the wider organisation.
+Although your roadmap may seem clear to you, you need to be sure it is clear to stakeholders and the wider organization.
 To accomplish this, you need to make it visually enticing.

 Designing your roadmap to be visually attractive is key for engagement.
 Although the content and message is important, it’s likely that the visual appeal will determine the level of buy-in from stakeholders.
 Colour coding is an example of how you can make your roadmap not only more visually appealing, but also clearer for stakeholders.